LAC-Tech/laterbase/README.md

 Also considered UUIDv7s but the rust package situation was slightly more flakey.
 Should probably revisit this decision on the actual merits.

+##### Hybrid Logical Clocks: Reconsidered

+- Can query events in relation to physical time

+- Is always close to an NTP clock (standard 64 bit unix timestamp??)

+- Causality: e hb f => hlc.e < hlc.f, lc.e = lc.f => e || f, e hb f <=> vc.e < vc.f

+- Does not require a server-client architecture: which is good because I don't have one!

+- Works for a peer to peer node setup.

+- Monotonic, unlike NTP

+- Can "identify consistent snapshots in distributed databases".
+Unique indentifier??

+- "The goal of HLC is to provide one-way causality detection similar to that provided by LC, while maintaining the clock value to be always close to the physical/NTP clock."

+Are they unique?
+I don't think so.
+What problem would they solve for me?

 #### Event Value

 My first instinct was these should be arbitrary bytes, à la embedded key value stores.